-As we head into 2021, it’s a good time to evaluate your processes and make sure your business is operating as efficiently as possible.
-Focusing on the employee experience is always important, but because of the hardships seen in 2020, you should be extra sure that your employees feel like they’re cared for — and that includes your new hires.
+As we head into the final months of 2023, it’s a good time to evaluate your processes and make sure your business is operating as efficiently as possible.
+Focusing on the employee experience is always important, but because of the ongoing labor crisis, you should be extra sure that your employees feel like they’re cared for — and that includes your new hires.

 The onboarding process gives your new employees insight into your company and their individual role, but it’s also the perfect opportunity to get your staff excited about working for your company over any other.